Directory structure in OS

 As observed in the acyclic-graph directory structure in OS the drawback of links that are established and need to be either terminated or suspended to reach the files/directory is resolved with The General Graph directory structure in OS taking a vital place in the different types of a directory structure in OS.

-In the General Graph directory structure in OS users have the capability to create a cycle of the directory within a directory where we have the power to derive the various directories with the help of more than one parent directory in operating systems.
-In this type of structure, the users are free to create directories under the root directory along with creating sub-directories under the same structure which can also hold true if the users want to create multiple sub-directories that is, the users are free to create different sub-directories for different file types.
+In the General Graph directory structure in OS users have the capability to create a cycle of the directory within a directory, and as shown in the above image, we have the power to derive the various directories with the help of more than one parent directory in operating systems.
+In this type of structure, the users are free to create directories under the root directory along with creating sub-directories under the same structure, which can also hold true if the users want to create multiple sub-directories, that is, the users are free to organize files through different linked sub-directories for different file types.

 Adding to the above, With the help of the file paths if the users feel the need to access the location of the files then that is made possible by the General Graph Directory Structure.
 In this structure, the file paths or paths can be categorized into two broad categories to locate the files in the directory structure as below :

-2. The Relative Path: Here, the path of the desired files can be determined by two choices that are, either the file that needs to be retrieved from its directory is considered the base directory, or the user’s directory is considered as the base directory.
+The Relative Path: Here, the path of the desired files can be determined by considering the user’s directory as the base directory, or by using the file’s own directory as the base.

 The Advantages: